maniospas/Blombly/docs/advanced/libraries.md

 This is simplified for practical usage and follows the pattern `loop::tolist(@iterable | @element->@expression)`.
-The expression is *not* a code block but only some simple calculation (of course, you can use `new` to start a complex computation).
+The expression is *not* a code block but only some simple calculation (though you can still use `new` to start a complex computation).
 Here is an example:

 ```java